NaeemAhmad4442/AstuteRestaurants/README.md

 # AstuteRestaurants
-Astute Restaurants is an orering management system for restaurants.
+Astute Restaurants is an ordering management system for restaurants.